neovim/pynvim/README.md

 #### Remote (new-style) plugins

-Neovim allows python plugins to be defined by placing python files or packages in `rplugin/python3/` (in a runtimepath folder).
-These follow the structure of this example:
+Neovim allows python3 plugins to be defined by placing python files or packages in `rplugin/python3/` (in a runtimepath folder).
+Python2 rplugins are also supported and placed in `rplugin/python/`, but are considered deprecated.
+Further added library features will only be available on python3.
+Rplugins follow the structure of this example:

 ```python
 import neovim